tendinc/API/README.md

 }
 </code></pre>

-### Add tag
+### Add segment

-* <code>POST /tags</code> will add the tag from the parameters passed.
+* <code>POST /segments</code> will add the segment from the parameters passed.

-<pre><code>curl -u user:pass -i -X POST -d 'name=API' https://tendinc.com/api/v1/tags
+<pre><code>curl -u user:pass -i -X POST -d 'name=API' https://tendinc.com/api/v1/segments
 </code></pre>

-This will return <code>201 Success</code> if the insert was a success along with the current JSON representation of the tag.
+This will return <code>201 Success</code> if the insert was a success along with the current JSON representation of the segment.

-### Update tag
+### Update segment

-* <code>PUT /tags/123</code> will update the tag from the parameters passed.
+* <code>PUT /segments/123</code> will update the segment from the parameters passed.

-<pre><code>curl -u user:pass -i -X PUT -d 'name=API2' https://tendinc.com/api/v1/tags/123
+<pre><code>curl -u user:pass -i -X PUT -d 'name=API2' https://tendinc.com/api/v1/segments/123
 </code></pre>

-This will return <code>200 Ok</code> if the update was a success along with the current JSON representation of the tag.
+This will return <code>200 Ok</code> if the update was a success along with the current JSON representation of the segment.

-### Delete tag
+### Delete segment

-* <code>DELETE /tags/123</code> will delete the tag.
+* <code>DELETE /segments/123</code> will delete the segment.

-<pre><code>curl -u user:pass -i -X DELETE https://tendinc.com/api/v1/tags/123
+<pre><code>curl -u user:pass -i -X DELETE https://tendinc.com/api/v1/segments/123
 </code></pre>

 This will return <code>200 Ok</code> if successful.

-### Assign a Contact to a Tag
+### Assign a Contact to a Segment

-* <code>POST /tags/assign</code> will assign the tag from the parameters passed.
+* <code>POST /segments/assign</code> will assign the segment from the parameters passed.

-Will need to POST the contact's email, along with a comma-separated list of tags to apply to the contact.
+Will need to POST the contact's email, along with a comma-separated list of segments to apply to the contact.

-<pre><code>curl -u user:pass -i -X POST -d 'email=user@domain&tags=Customer,BasicUser' https://tendinc.com/api/v1/tags/assign
+<pre><code>curl -u user:pass -i -X POST -d 'email=user@domain&segments=Customer,BasicUser' https://tendinc.com/api/v1/segments/assign
 </code></pre>

 <pre><code>{
-    "message": "tags assigned to user@domain.com"
+    "message": "segments assigned to user@domain.com"
     ]
 }
 </code></pre>

-### Detach a Contact from a Tag
+### Detach a Contact from a Segment

-* <code>POST /tags/detach</code> will detach the tag from the parameters passed.
+* <code>POST /segments/detach</code> will detach the segment from the parameters passed.

-Will need to POST the contact's email, along with a comma-separated list of tags to detach to the contact.
+Will need to POST the contact's email, along with a comma-separated list of segments to detach to the contact.

-<pre><code>curl -u user:pass -i -X POST -d 'email=user@domain&tags=Customer,BasicUser' https://tendinc.com/api/v1/tags/assign
+<pre><code>curl -u user:pass -i -X POST -d 'email=user@domain&segments=Customer,BasicUser' https://tendinc.com/api/v1/segments/assign
 </code></pre>

 <pre><code>{
-    "message": "tags detached from user@domain.com"
+    "message": "segments detached from user@domain.com"
     ]
 }
 </code></pre>